khudgins/documentation/agent/proxy/registration.rst

 There are two different ways to register agent proxies:

-1. Selecting a server because the agent proxy is running on a node that has been detected or launched by enStratus.
+1. Selecting a server because the agent proxy is running on a node that has been detected or launched by Enstratius.
 See `Registering via managed resource`_ below.
 2. Entering an arbitrary IP:port to handshake with.
 See `Registering via external resource`_ below.

 At the end of this page is also `Deregistering`_ information.